surifirstpin/biplus_documentation/docs/Visualization.md

   - Star
   - Line
   - Dash
-- **Show legend**displays the measures values of the chart.
+- **Show legend** displays the measures values of the chart.
-- ** the  to view the field column at top,bottom,left and right side of the chart Reverse
+- **Position** Align the legend at top,bottom,left and right side of the chart.
-Reverse scale
+- Reverse scale
 Show ticklabels
 Show arc lines
 Arc field